pulumi/docs/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 ### Congratulations

 Congratulations!
 You've completed this Pulumi Challenge.
-If you want to receive special swag for completing the challenge (and to thank The Pulumipus), write a blog or post a quick video about it, and then tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com).
+Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com) and tell us what you thought of this Pulumi Challenge!

 #### What you have learned